mcellteam/mcell/libmcell/documentation/overview.rst

 API objects support shallow and deep copy operations provided through Python methods *copy.copy(x)* and *copy.deepcopy(x[, memo])*.

+Cloning is allowed even if the model was already initialized.
+However, all links in the cloned object to the initialized model are lost.
+E.g. it is not possible to clone a *Count* object and then call the clone's method *get_current_value* because the new object will be uninitialized and won't know which model's internal count it is referencing.

 Due to MCell4 being implemented primarily in C++, there is one significant difference in *copy* from Python semantics.
 All lists are copied by value, not by reference as Python's lists since they are internally implemented